morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-2.md

 Another example is the per-environment deployment.
 When you deploy application to multiple clusters where some clusters may have specific configuration than others, you may need per-environment configuration.

 Of course, if you have one folder for each environment in git, you can copy and paste all the manifests to each folder that maps to the specific environment and do the environment specific modifications there.
-This will lead to many duplications which is hard to maintain when the repository evolves.
+This will lead to many duplications which is hard to maintain when the repository grows.

 #### Using Kustomize